 Don't whisk and then set the bowl down.
 Whisking should occur right before adding the eggs to the pan.
 Otherwise, all that froth you whipped up will simply dissipate.

-The right way: Beat your eggs vigorously using a whisk or a fork for a full minute, right before adding them to the pan.
+The Right Way: Beat your eggs vigorously using a whisk, a fork, or a pair of chopsticks for a full minute, right before adding them to the pan.

 02 of 07